thrasio/time_difference/README.md

 This fork of [time_difference](https://github.com/thrasio/time_difference) works with ActiveSupport 7.1.
-For prior version, check out [v0.6.x-activesupport42](https://github.com/tmlee/time_difference/tree/0.6.0-activesupport42)

 # TimeDifference